Cameron Sunday Celebration!

 The dinners are a time for the people in the community to get together around a hearty meal, to participate in a devotional led by one of our elders and allow us to interact with people very different from the folks we usually interact with at RCRC.
 It is a means for our church family to combat hunger in the Rochester area in a concrete, hands-on manner.
 It is also a time to be humbled, a time to “serve the cup of cold water” and a time to reboot and rejoice that the Gospel comes to us no matter what our circumstances – a good reminder for us who too often assess our situation based on illusions of competence and wealth.

 What do you get when you mix needles, yarn and time multiplied with God’s love?
-Over 300 gifts handmade to warm the heads, feet, hands and hearts of people living in Monroe County.
+In 2018 over 600 gifts handmade to warm the heads, feet, hands and hearts of people living in Monroe County.
 The Rochester Christian Reformed Church Mitten Ministry completed another year with a nice supply of baby sets, chemo hats, slippers, scarves, winter hats and mittens all made by knitters from RCRC.

 Please join us!
 This would be a great time to learn to knit!
 Please see Pat McQuay for more information.
 Donations of washable yarn or funds to purchase yarn are always needed and appreciated.